WDanielH/RunnerNetData/docs/Active-Runners/Havok.md

 <details>
 <summary>Havok</summary>
 Ork Woman, 5'7", ~200lbs.
-Bright Magenta hair, Cyberware can light up light blue
+Bright Magenta hair, Cyberware can light up light blue.
+Tattoo of a rose on the left side of her neck.
 </details>

 | RunnerNET certified [10+] in:|-| RunnerNET trained [6+] in:|